shaik1002/biggitlabbomb/doc/user/group/compliance_pipelines.md

 **Tier:** Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

-WARNING:
-This feature was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/159841) in GitLab 17.3 and is planned for removal in 18.0.
-Use [pipeline execution policy type](../application_security/policies/pipeline_execution_policies.md) instead.
-This change is a breaking change.
-For more information, see the [migration guide](#pipeline-execution-policies-migration).

 Group owners can configure a compliance pipeline in a project separate to other projects.
 By default, the compliance pipeline configuration (for example, `.compliance-gitlab-ci.yml`) is run instead of the pipeline configuration (for example, `.gitlab-ci.yml`) of labeled projects.